hashicorp/terraform-provider-assert/docs/functions/cidr.md

-The network function `cidr` returns true if the provided CIDR range is a valid CIDR notation.
-Agnostic to IPv4 or IPv6.
-Otherwise, it returns `false`.
+The network function `cidr` returns `true` if the provided CIDR range is a valid CIDR notation, regardless of whether it’s IPv4 or IPv6; otherwise, it returns `false`.

+It parses the `prefix` as a CIDR notation IP address and prefix length, such as “192.0.2.0/24” or “2001:db8::/32,” as defined in RFC 4632 and RFC 4291.

 To validate a CIDR range for a specific IP version, use the `cidrv4` or `cidrv6` functions.